roc-lang/roc/TUTORIAL.md

 `List.walk` walks through each element of the list, building up a state as it goes.
 At the end, it returns the final state - whatever it ended up being after processing the last element.
-The `\state, elem ->` function that 'List.walk' takes as its last argument accepts both the current state as well as the current list element it's looking at, and then returns the new state based on whatever it decides to do with that element.
+The `\state, elem ->` function that `List.walk` takes as its last argument accepts both the current state as well as the current list element it's looking at, and then returns the new state based on whatever it decides to do with that element.

 In this example, we walk over the list `[1, 2, 3, 4, 5]` and add each element to either the `evens` or `odds`